-This web page contains flood facts for kids and is a great resource for anyone of any age researching floods.
+This web page contains flood facts for school and is a great resource for anyone of any age researching floods.
 Our goal is to provide you with the latest and most accurate flood facts from scientific sources.

 The flood facts listed below will help you learn about the different types of floods, what can cause a flood, past historic floods and other useful flooding facts.
-Our goal is to provide you with the latest and most accurate flood facts from scientific sources.

 If any of the below flood facts are inaccurate, please contact us and let us know.

 - Most cultures and civilizations in the history of mankind have experienced floods sometime or another.